Table of contents

 • Keep your design consistent throughout your portfolio.

-• Express your creativity in your cover page.
+• Express your creativity on your cover page.

 • Make a strong first impression.